 - Do you have a course or product you want to push?

 - Create a FOMO offer i.e “discounted only for a limited time”

-By using the above information as a guide, you can now create a 3-part email series.
+Using the above information as a guide, you can create a 3-part email series.

 Craft your own email series!

 Introductory Email: Introduce your brand to your audience & set the tone and expectations